jkroepke/helm-secrets/README.md

 ```

 #### Helm-wrapper configuration
-By default helm-wrapper is configured to use KMS profiles and do not encrypt/decrypt secrets.yaml in charts templates.
+By default, helm-wrapper is configured to use KMS profiles and do not encrypt/decrypt secrets.yaml in charts templates.
-Set you own options as ENV variables if you like overwrite default kms enabled and decrypt charts disabled.
+Set you own options as ENV variables if you like to overwrite default kms enabled and decrypt charts disabled.
 ```
 DECRYPT_CHARTS=false helm-wrapper ....
 ```